renekreijveld/joomlabackups/README.md

 ## Requirements

-- rclone installed and configured on your server to upload files to a Hetzner Storagebox
+- Rclone installed and configured on your server to upload files to a Hetzner Storagebox.
 See also: <a href="https://rclone.org/" target="_blank">RClone website</a> and <a href="https://docs.hetzner.com/robot/storage-box/access/access-ssh-rsync-borg#rclone" target="_blank">Hetzner Storagebox with RClone</a>.
-- zip installed if you want to create .zip files instead of .tgz files
+- Zip installed if you want to create .zip backups instead of .tgz backups.

 ## Installation